HOME • SEARCH • EMAIL • ABOUT

 - In Nigeria, whole plant and seeds used to treat intestinal problems such as gastritis and enteritis.

-- In Ethiopia, roots used as taenicidal and to treat fertility problems.
+- In Ethiopia, leaves used for wound healing.
+(17) Roots used as taenicidal and to treat fertility problems.

 Others

-Elsewhere, sometimes grown as fodder crop, and considered of better quality than Plantago major.
+- Fodder: Elsewhere, sometimes grown as fodder crop, and considered of better quality than Plantago major.
+(Also see study below 13)

 Studies